 During the first half of 2007, the Government of Timor-Leste drafted three decree-laws to restructure regulation of petroleum projects and to establish a national oil company.
 Two rounds of public consultation were held, but the laws were not enacted before the Government was voted out in June.
 Follow this link for background, draft laws and submissions made during 2007.

-The Timor Sea Designated Authority (TSDA), a transitional Timor-Leste/Australia organ established by the 2002 Timor Sea Treaty, was scheduled to be merged into a Timor-Leste National Petroleum Authority (with binational oversight) in April 2006.
-As the new NPA has not been created, this deadline has been extended many times, to July 2007, then December 2007, and currently until 30 June 2008.
+The Timor Sea Designated Authority (TSDA), a transitional Timor-Leste/Australia organ established by the 2002 Timor Sea Treaty, was scheduled to be merged into a Timor-Leste National Petroleum Authority (ANP, with binational oversight) in April 2006.
+As the new ANP was not created yet, this deadline has been extended many times, to July 2007, December 2007 and 30 June 2008.

 On 29 May, Secretary Pires informed La'o Hamutuk and other NGOs that he will hold a public consultation on this law prior to its discussion by the Council of Ministers in June.
 On 2 June, he circulated the draft law for a one-week public consultation.